splunk/vscode-extension-splunk-soar/README.md

 ```
 * Run the `Run Extension (vscode-extension-splunk-soar)` target in the `Run and Debug` view.
 This will:
     * Start a task `npm: watch` to compile the code
+        > NOTE: click on `Debug Anyway` when prompted by a warning popup
     * Run the extension in a new VS Code window

 ## Support & License